 How the world's oldest asset secretly shapes our modern economy In The Land Trap Mike Bird—

-The Economist ’s Wall Street editor—pulls back the curtain on how this ancient asset exerts
+The Economist’s Wall Street editor—pulls back the curtain on how this ancient asset exerts

-outsize influence over the modern world.
+outsized influence over the modern world.
 With masterful insight into global finance Bird

 reveals how land has quietly become the linchpin of the world’s banking system affecting